 A delicious dip

-In the middle of summer, mezze and outdoors dining are at their best.
+In the middle of summer, mezze and outdoor dining are at their best.
 The same goes for aubergines that are in season now.
 So it’s all about the aubergine dip today.

 Head straight to the recipe.

 It is true, aubergines have either huge fans or haters.
 There are many aubergine dips around, as a Middle-Eastern/Balkan favourite, this wonderful and refreshing dip could not be missing from the Greek repertoire.
 It is indeed a classic.
 Aubergine salad accompanies our grills, enriches our mezze (tapas style) dining, and makes us better humans as it doesn’t only satisfy hunger, its divine taste elevates our spirit.
 And yes, if you haven’t guessed so far I love aubergines with a passion.

 Traditionally, this dip is very simple and it often accompanies a BBQ.
 If you have the fire on, it is ideal to wrap a few aubergines in foil and let them cook along with your steak.
 The only thing you will need to do after is peel off the skins, the flesh is soft with a few chunky bits, then add a bit of vinegar, salt, freshly ground pepper and parsley.
 The traditional, smokey version described above only requires a fork and 5 minutes of your time.

 I am going to give you a recipe for a fancier aubergine salad.
 It is refreshing, yet creamy and nutty as there are walnuts and spicy feta cheese added to the mix.
 This is the one version I absolutely love, the recipe is by my friend Kostas who has no online presence whatsoever, but do think of us when you savour it!

 - 100 gr of walnuts ground

 - 2 cloves of garlic